Siquijor: Early history

-During this time, the people of the kingdom was already in contact with Chinese traders, as seen through archaeological evidence including Chinese ceramics and other objects.
+During this time, the people were already in contact with Chinese traders, as seen through archaeological evidence including Chinese ceramics and other objects.
 The art of traditional healing and traditional witchcraft belief systems also developed within this period.
 During the arrival of the Spanish, the monarch of the island was Datu Kihod, as recorded in Legazpi's chronicles.

-Spanish era
+Spanish occupation

 The island was first sighted by the Spaniards in 1565 during Miguel López de Legazpi's expedition.
 The Spaniards called the island Isla del Fuego ("Island of Fire"), because the island gave off an eerie glow, from the great swarms of fireflies that lived in the numerous molave trees on the island.
 Esteban Rodríguez of the Legazpi expedition led the first Spaniards to discover the island.
-He was captain of a small party that left Legazpi's camp in Bohol to explore the nearby islands which are now called Pamilican, Siquijor, and Negros.
+He was captain of a small party that left Legazpi's camp in Bohol to explore the nearby islands which are now called Pamilacan, Siquijor, and Negros.

 The island, along with the rest of the archipelago, was subsequently annexed to the Spanish Empire.
 Founded in 1783 under the administration of secular clergymen, Siquijor became the first municipality as well as the first parish to be established on the island.
 Siquijor was, from the beginning, administered by the Diocese of Cebu.
 As for civil administration, Siquijor was under Bohol since the province had its own governor.
 The first Augustinian Recollect priest arrived in Siquijor in 1794.
 Several years later, a priest of the same order founded the parishes of Larena (initially called Can‑oan), Lazi (formerly Tigbawan), San Juan (Makalipay), and Maria (Cang‑meniao).
 With the exception of Enrique Villanueva, the other five municipalities were established as parishes in 1877.
 From 1854 to 1892, Siquijor was administered by the politico-military province of Bohol.
 Later in 1892, it was transferred to Negros Oriental and became its sub-province in 1901.

-American rule and World War II
+American occupation

 At the turn of the century, Spain ceded the Philippines to the United States of America with the Treaty of Paris that ended the Spanish–American War.
-Siquijor island felt the presence of American rule when a unit of the American Cavalry Division came and stayed for sometime.
-The American Military Governor in Manila appointed James Fugate, a scout with the California Volunteers of the U.S. Infantry, to oversee and to implement the organization and development programs in Siquijor Island.
+Siquijor Island felt the presence of American rule when a unit of the American Cavalry Division came and stayed for some time.
+The American Military Governor in Manila appointed James Fugate, a scout with the California Volunteers of the U.S. Infantry, to oversee and implement the organization and development programs in Siquijor Island.
 Governor Fugate stayed for 16 years as lieutenant governor of Siquijor.